Enroll in Multi-factor Authentication

 The enrollment process will present you with multiple options available to use for multi-factor, and will walk you through steps to set up each option.
 For your convenience, the list below describes the supported methods at RIT.

-We strongly suggest that you set up more than one option, such as mobile push and a landline phone.
+We suggest that you set up more than one option, such as mobile push and a landline phone, if available.
 This way, you will still be able to access the application even if something unexpected occurs (e.g. forgotten mobile phone), or if you replace your mobile phone.
+If you are unable to access any of your second factor options, please visit the ITS Service Desk with your RIT ID card, and we can issue a temporary bypass code.

 This is the preferred method for multi-factor authentication at RIT.
 Your smartphone is most likely to be with you whether you're accessing the service from work or home.
 Depending on your mobile device setup, approving a login via your mobile device can be as simple as one tap!